Getting a Poor Night’s Sleep Hurts…Literally

 So, if sleep is so important in managing chronic pain, how can you break free from the vicious cycle?
 It starts with making lifestyle adjustments that can go a long way.
 Improving sleep hygiene helps get your body into a pattern that will help you more easily fall and stay asleep.
 If your mind races from thought to thought preventing you from sleeping, practicing relaxation or cognitive-behavioral techniques can help keep you calm so you’re able to drift off to sleep.
 And regular exercise is, well we all know, good for everything; it reduces stress, lifts mood, promotes alertness during the day and relaxation and restful sleep at night.

-Sleep hygiene.
 Developing habits that are conducive to consistent quality sleep can work wonders for your mental and physical health and help you get into a pattern of regular sleep.
-We have a list of seven clinician approved sleep hygiene tips to help you sleep better and wake up feeling your best, read them here.

-Cognitive-behavioral therapy.
 Through the use of cognitive behavioral techniques, psychotherapists can guide patients through identifying sleep interfering behaviors associated with chronic pain.
 Patients then develop a better understanding of how these behaviors are impacting their sleep and are guided through identifying behavior modifications which can be made to help improve sleep.
-You can also try new techniques on your own before bed using the CBT-I Coach app that can be downloaded on iOS or Android.

-Regular exercise.
 Behaviorally speaking, exercise is the gold standard for decreasing pain and aiding in restful sleep.
-Regular, moderate exercise reduces stress levels, decompresses the mind, increases slow-wave sleep (deep sleep that is rejuvenating for the mind and body), and promotes general health.
+Regular, moderate exercise reduces stress levels, decompresses the mind, increases slow-wave sleep deep sleep that is rejuvenating for the mind and body), and promotes general health.
 Even going for a 30-minute walk each day can help!

-For more information about the Back and Neck Pain Center, visit here, or call 1-833-UT-CARES to make an appointment.
+For more information about the Back and Neck Pain Center or to schedule an appointment, call 1-833-UT-CARES or visit here.